 It’s versatile.
 It’ll do whatever you want in a coffee machine, from making drip coffee to frothing milk.
 In fact, it’s got a great frothing action.
 It’s also pretty easy to clean.
 If you don’t have a lot of time to keep house, this is a good one to have.

 However, the price is high, and it has a habit of not working when you need it to.
 That’s a bad combination that negates what it does well.
-What’s the point of having well-frothed milk if the machine won’t make the coffee that it goes into?
+What’s the point of having well-frothed milk if you can’t make great coffee?

 Part of the point of these combination coffee machines is what they’ll save you versus buying coffee at a shop.
 Even the coffee machines that cost a lot, like the Krups XP160050, will produce savings versus buying coffee every day at a cafe.